 For days, I've been watching local and world news.
 I've barely worked for a few days, in part because I've been busy making sure friends and family are safe, but also because I've been at a total loss of what to write in the midst of this crisis.

 Before we get down to business - Above all else, please make sure you, your loved ones, and your community are safe.
 Please follow recommendations from trustworthy authorities in your area.

 I'm certain many of you have worries about how the COVID-19 global emergency will impact your business.
 It has already impacted my business and the businesses of many of my friends and colleagues.

 With the cancellation of craft shows and the impact on the global economy, it will surely hurt the crafts industry specifically and the larger community of artists and small business owners in general.

 I can't predict the full impact this crisis will have on craft business owners, artists, and other small business owners.
 I'm not an expert by any stretch of the imagination - few people are right now.

 So, with that in mind, my goals for this page are:

 I'm grateful to be able to work from home.
 I'll continue to write new articles over the coming weeks, although I need to take some time to rethink what I'll write because what I planned months ago for April doesn't make sense now.

-I have two kids at home while schools here are closed.
-I'll be spending time with them, so they don't spend the coming weeks glued to computer screens.
+I have two kids doing distance learning at home while schools here are closed.
+I'll be spending time supporting them with their school work.
 And I would like to take advantage of some unexpected family time.
 That means I'll have less time to work, but I'm still hoping to get several things done.